MagnusThome/RejsaCAN-ESP32/README.md

 ### 24V vehicles

 For 24V vehicles you can change the on/off voltage threshold by soldering on a resistor at the empty "ADJUST" position.
-I don't know what voltages one can expect in these vehicles while charging and not chargin the battery so I have no idea what an appropriate resistor value should be there.
+I don't know what voltages one can expect in these vehicles while charging and not charging the battery so I have no idea what an appropriate resistor value should be there.

 ![matrix power scenarios](https://user-images.githubusercontent.com/32169384/180321585-c3b46872-c4b4-4583-bcea-3c7e8c0705bd.gif)